andrei-tabacaru/VacationModule/README.md

 ### Edit National Holiday [PUT /api/admin/national-holidays/{Id}]
 ##

 This endpoint is used to update an existing national holiday.
-It requires the user to be authorized with the "Admin" role.
+It requires the user to be authorized with the `Admin` role.
 The endpoint expects a JSON object containing the following properties:

 * Path parameters:
   * `Id` (string): Unique identifier of the holiday to update.

-* Request body: JSON object containing the following fields (all fields are optional):
+* Request body: JSON object containing the following fields:
   * `id` (string): Unique identifier of the holiday to update. (has to match the path parameter)
   * `name` (string): New name of the holiday.
   * `holidayDate` (string): New date of the holiday (in format "yyyy-MM-dd").